 On the coast are long sandy beaches (Whitsand Bay), high headlands and sandy coves at the foot of cliffs (Lantic Bay) to walk to, two of Cornwall's loveliest cove villages (Kingsand, Cawsand) and a classic fishing village (Polperro).
 From Looe - river-mouth fishing village/resort with sandy beach - you can fish and sail.
 Round here Daphne du Maurier lived and wrote.
 A branch line railway chugs pleasantly from Liskeard to Looe.
 Don't miss the Musical Instrument Museum near St Keyne.
 Just to the west is Cornwall's star modern attraction, The Eden Project, worth a once-a-year visit into the future indefinite, and Lanhydrock, a very lovely National Trust house and garden.
 Beyond them begins the extraordinary and spectacular china clay country, good for a visit (excellent museum).
 You should go to Cotehele beside the Tamar, too, and Calstock for the 'messing about in boats' activity.

 Kingsand and Cawsand: exquisite adjoining fishing villages in an Area of Outstanding Natural Beauty sheltered by a wooded headland; pebble-and-sand beaches, family pubs, cafés, essential shops.
 Watersports hire in Cawsand.
-Whitsand Bay, 1 mile; Mount Edgcumbe (800 acres for walking), and pedestrian ferry to Plymouth (city amenities, theatre, cinema), 2½ miles.
+Whitsand Bay, 1 mile; Mount Edgcumbe (800 acres for walking), and seasonal pedestrian ferry to Plymouth (city amenities, theatre, cinema), 2½ miles.
 Plymouth by car ferry, 8½ miles.